vic-ma/howtodismantle.github.io/_posts/2023-10-11-MS-Graph-Access-the-companys-room-calendars.md

 1. **Create a variable for the selected room.** This variable holds the email address of the currently selected room.
 1. **Add an MS Graph data source to get a list of rooms.** This data source gets a list of rooms, in the form of their email address.
 1. **Add an MS Graph data source to get the events of a room.** This data source gets the events of the currently selected room, using our variable.
-1. **Create a list control that lets the user select a room.** When the user selects a room, we update our variable.
+1. **Create a room selector with a styled list control** When the user selects a room, we update our variable.
 1. **Create a table control that displays the events of the selected room.**
 1. **Add a text control that displays the currently selected room.**